 Recycled and Eco packaging are the most followed topics in the area of Environmental Protection.
 When products are tagged as “upcycled” there is a 18% higher probability for users to interact with products.

-Regarding Human Wellbeing, ethical labor is the most followed topic.
-Analyzing the data on the distribution of attributes at the brand level, Renoon’s partners that focus on sustainability as their core mission (native brands) are succeeding in tackling issues related to Human Wellbeing.
-75% of them include values such as Ethical Labour or Women Empowerment.
-Renoon users care about shopping small, 93% of consumers follow at least one brand with Small Business as an attribute.
+Regarding human well-being, ethical labor is the most followed topic.
+Analysing the data on the distribution of attributes at the brand level, Renoon’s partners that focus on sustainability as their core mission (native brands) are succeeding in tackling issues related to human well-being.
+75% of them include values such as ethical labour or women empowerment.
+Renoon users care about shopping small, 93% of consumers follow at least one brand with ‘small business’ as an attribute.

 Modern consumption according to RethinkRebels is all about taking responsibility for the planet and the people in the supply chain.
 Nowadays, 3.1 earths are needed in the Netherlands to support the way of life, however, there is only one earth.
 Therefore, it is time to take action.
 There is a shift in ego towards community, understanding that we can only thrive if we behave responsibly and that we are part of a huge ecosystem.
 Addressing citizens by consumers doesn’t fit anymore.
 We are so much more than that.
 Every human being is powerful and has the ability to make a difference.